railsuser2014/openobject-doc-book-en/4/4_13_Projects/4_13_Projects_management.rst

    *Gantt plan, calculated for earliest delivery*

-You can set an attendance grid (or the timesheets) in the project file.
-If you don't specify anything, Open ERP assumes by default that you work 8 hours a day from Monday to Sunday.
-Once a grid is specified you can call up a project Gantt chart from right-hand toolbar.
-The system then calculates a project plan for earliest delivery using task ordering and the attendance grid.
+You can set the Working Time in the project file.
+If you do not specify anything, Open ERP assumes by default that you work 8 hours a day from Monday to Sunday.
+Once the time is specified you can call up a project Gantt chart from Tasks.
+The system then calculates a project plan for earliest delivery using task ordering and the working time.

 .. tip:: Calendar view